denten/denten.github.io/_includes/CV/02-affiliation.md

 Ph.D.
 Comparative Literature, 2004 -- 2012.

-"The Poetics of Human-Computer Interaction," Unpublished PhD Dissertation submitted in 2012 under advisement form Elaine Scarry and William Todd.
+"The Poetics of Human-Computer Interaction," Unpublished PhD Dissertation defended in 2012 under the advisement of Elaine Scarry, William Todd, and Michel Chaouli.

 ### University of Michigan (Ann Arbor, MI)

 - B.A. with High Honors in Comparative Literature, 2001.
 - B.A. with High Honors in Political Science (Theory Concentration), 2001.

 ## C. Appointments and Affiliations

 ### Columbia University in the City of New York

+Associate Professor, 2018.
 Assistant Professor, Department of English and Comparative Literature, 2012.
-Associate Professor, 2018.

 - Founder, Columbia's Group for Experimental Methods in Humanistic Research.
 - Executive Committee, Institute for Comparative Literature and Society.